wp-plugins/responsivevoice-text-to-speech/readme.txt

 * ** It's Easy ** - To have the Listen button appear put the following shortcode anywhere in the text of your page or post.
 `[responsivevoice_button]`

+You can select a voice by using the "voice" parameter, and change the text that appears on the button with the "buttontext" parameter.
+The following shortcode will read in the US English Female voice, and the button will say "Play".
+`[responsivevoice_button voice="US English Female" buttontext="Play"]`
-* ** Voices ** - Add a voice or language accent, a full list of ResponsiveVoice names is available at [Documentation](http://responsivevoice.com/wordpress-text-to-speech-plugin).
+A full list of ResponsiveVoice names is available at [Documentation](http://responsivevoice.org/text-to-speech-languages/).
 Default is UK English Female.
 `[responsivevoice_button voice="US English Female"]`

-* ** Customizable button text ** - You can change the text that appears on the button to better suit your website.
-Default is "Listen to this".
-`[responsivevoice_button buttontext="Play"]`
+* ** Read a whole page, or just sections of text ** - If you don't want the whole page or post to be read, just surround the salient text with
+`[responsivevoice]Text you want ResponsiveVoice to read [/responsivevoice]` This tag also supports the voice and buttontext parameters.

 For more details, please see the [Documentation](http://responsivevoice.com/wordpress-text-to-speech-plugin)